 Kipling described his childhood in Bombay, where “in the afternoon heats before we took our sleep” the childrens’ ayah (or nanny) or Meeta (the Hindu bearer, or male attendant) would tell them “stories and Indian nursery songs all unforgotten…” He wrote that he thought and dreamed in Hindi but then had to haltingly speak English to his parents at dinner.

-Initially Kipling set the Jungle Book in an area of Rajasthan that he knew well but later decided to move the location to in an area of India’s Central Provinces.
+Initially, Kipling set the Jungle Book in an area of Rajasthan that he knew well but later decided to move the location to an area of India’s Central Provinces.

 “It was seven o’clock of a very warm evening among the Seeonee hills when Father Wolf woke up from his day’s rest, scratched himself, yawned, and spread out his paws one after the other to get rid of the sleepy feeling in their tips.” — The Jungle Book